 Another thing that has helped me with decluttering is to donate everything I can.
 I get emotionally attached to items but remembering I’m helping others makes it easier.
 Also, remember people don’t want the things they give you to cause you stress.

 Time Management Isn’t Easy

 We have so many distractions these days.
-How often do you say “I’m just going to check Facebook really quickly” only to be on there for a hour, or more?
+How often do you say “I’m just going to check Facebook really quickly” only to be on there for an hour or more?
 The internet is quite the rabbit hole.
 Plus there are the many other things pulling us in all directions.

 I often feel like I’m doing a lot but getting nothing done.
 Time management is one of my biggest struggles.
 I’m finding things that can help though.
 There are really some great resources for helping in this area.